-When you are enduring an IRS Audit you must 1st discover the notice or letter number for all correspondence you have received from the IRS in order to know what process is applicable to your case and what procedures you must follow.
+When you are enduring an IRS Audit you must 1st discover the notice or letter number for all correspondence you have received from the IRS.
+You must do this in order to know what process is applicable to your case and what procedures you must follow.
 Each of these procedures has time limits and qualifications so you must remain diligent to effectively present your case.

 The basic procedures outlined in Issue-ID on the main TaxHelp website will address the most common IRS procedures: Collections, Audit, Return Errors, Return Requests and General Letters.
 The IRS also sends the same type of letters for Businesses.